ABOUT

 Education

-I have a B.A.
-(Specialist) in English literature from the University of Toronto, and a B.Ed.
-(Intermediate/Secondary) from the Ontario Institute for Studies in Education (OISE), University of Toronto), and later M.A. and Ph.D. from York University’s joint program in Communications and Culture.
-After completing my doctorate, I was awarded a Post-doctoral Fellowship from the Faculty of Education, York University to examine the curriculum and pedagogy associated with aromatic literacy in wine education.
+I hold a B.A.
+(Honours/Specialist) degree in English literature from the University of Toronto, B.Ed.
+(Intermediate/Secondary) teaching degree from The Ontario Institute for Studies in Education (OISE), University of Toronto, and a M.A and Ph.D from York University’s joint program in Communications and Culture.
+After completing my Ph.D, I was awarded a Post-Doctoral Fellowship from York University’s Faculty of Education that extended my doctoral research on aroma into the context of educational resources and reference standards used in the context of wine education and aroma training.

 • Ph.D., Communications and Culture, York University.